Course Introduction to Programming

 Example

-To better illustrate the knowledge learned so far, analyse the example below:
+To better illustrate the knowledge learned so far, analyze the example below:

 #include <stdio.h>